NoWarries/gegevensmagazijn.ts/README.md

 #### selectAll(request, settings?)

-`selectAll` as you might've guessed will get all information relevant to the given Query.
+`selectAll` as you might've guessed: will get all information relevant to the given Settings/Query.

 A request might look like this